Jeweler (horse): 2016: three-year-old season

-On her three-year-old debut Jeweler was matched against male opposition in the Grade 3 Shinzan Kinen over 1600 metres at Kyoto on 10 January.
-Starting the 3.1/1 second favourite in a fifteen-runner field she finished second to the colt Logi Cry, beaten a neck by the winner.
+On her three-year-old debut, Jeweler was matched against male opposition in the Grade 3 Shinzan Kinen over 1600 metres at Kyoto on 10 January.
+Starting the 3.1/1 second favourite in a fifteen-runner field, she finished second to the colt Logi Cry, beaten a neck by the winner.
 On 5 March she started favourite the Grade 3 Tulip Sho (a major trial race for the Oka Sho) over 1600 metres at Hanshin Racecourse.
-After leading in the straight she was caught on the line by the fast-finishing Sinhalite and beaten a nose, the smallest possible official margin.
+After leading in the straight, she was caught on the line by the fast-finishing Sinhalite and beaten a nose, the smallest possible official margin.
 Kenichi Fujioka said that the filly had run well after her two-month layoff and added that he felt that she had been "targeted" by the jockeys of the other runners.

-In the Oka Sho at the same track on 10 April the filly started 4/1 third choice in the betting behind the 2015 juvenile champion Major Emblem with Sinhalite being made the second favourite.
-The other fifteen runners, none of whom started at less than 20/1 included Solveig (Fillies' Revue), Blanc Bonheur (Hakodate Nisai Stakes) and Denko Ange (Artemis Stakes).
-After racing at the rear of the field in the early stages Jeweler was switched to the wide outside on the final turn and began to make rapid progress in the straight.
-She reeled in the leaders with a sustained run, caught Sinhalite in the final stride and won by a nose with At The Seaside and Major Emblem in third and fourth.
+In the Oka Sho at the same track on 10 April, the filly started 4/1, third choice in the betting behind the 2015 juvenile champion Major Emblem, with Sinhalite being made the second favourite.
+The other fifteen runners, none of whom started at less than 20/1, included Solveig (Fillies' Revue), Blanc Bonheur (Hakodate Nisai Stakes) and Denko Ange (Artemis Stakes).
+After racing at the rear of the field in the early stages, Jeweler was switched to the wide outside on the final turn and began to make rapid progress in the straight.
+She reeled in the leaders with a sustained run, caught Sinhalite in the final stride and won by a nose, with At The Seaside and Major Emblem in third and fourth.
 Fujioka commented "Her conformation tells us that she should suit longer distances so I have high hopes for her to do well in the remaining two legs of the Fillies’ Triple Crown".

 Jeweler missed the Yushun Himba through injury and was off the course for more than five months before returning for the Rose Stakes (a major trial for the Shuka Sho) over 1800 metres at Hanshin on 18 September.
-She started second favourite but ran poorly and came home eleventh of the fifteen runners behind Sinhalite after which both her trainer and jockey suggested that she had been unsuited by the prevailing heavy ground.
-In the Shuka Sho at Kyoto Racecourse in October she produced a much better effort as she finished strongly to take fourth place behind Vivlos, beaten just over a length by the winner.
+She started second favourite but ran poorly and came home eleventh of the fifteen runners behind Sinhalite, after which both her trainer and jockey suggested that she had been unsuited by the prevailing heavy ground.
+In the Shuka Sho at Kyoto Racecourse in October, she produced a much better effort as she finished strongly to take fourth place behind Vivlos, beaten just over a length by the winner.
+After this race, she was planned to run in the Queen Elizabeth II Cup but withdrew due to the muscle pain in her left hind leg.
+This injury extended her vacation and worsened over time, as she was diagnosed with a fracture in that leg.
+The team decided to retire her and cancel her comeback attempt in mid 2017.
+Jeweler turned into a broodmare at Shadai Farm in Chitose, Hokkaido.

+Racing form

+Jeweler won two races and finished second twice in six starts.
+This data is available based on JBIS and netkeiba.